-Step 5: Pulling it all together

-Why Write a Business Plan?

-- To evaluate the feasibility of your business idea in an objective, critical, and unemotional way. - Marketing--research and estimation of demand. - Management--your capabilities and your "team." - Financial--Research costs and forecast sales. - To provide an operating plan to assist you in managing the business and improve your probability of success. - Identify opportunities and avoid costly mistakes. - Develop production, administrative, and marketing plans. - Set budgeting guidelines. - To communicate your idea to others and provide the basis for your financing proposal. - Forecast profitability.evelopment Center - Analyze and forecast cash flow. - Determine the amount and type of financing needed.
-ORGIA
+PULLING IT ALL TOGETHER

+PULLING IT ALL TOGETHER Why write a business plan?

+Writing a business plan is a foundation step toward developing a successful business.
+Here are some important reasons to write a comprehensive business plan.

+To evaluate the feasibility of your business idea in an objective, critical, and unemotional way.

+- Marketing--research and estimation of demand. - Management--your capabilities and your "team." - Financial -- Research costs and forecast sales.

+To provide an operating plan to assist you in managing the business and improve your probability of success.

+- Identify opportunities and avoid costly mistakes. - Develop production, administrative and marketing plans. - Set budgeting guidelines.

+To communicate your idea to others and provide the basis for your financing proposal.

+- Forecast profitability.

+- Analyze and forecast cash flow.

+- Determine the amount and type of financing needed.